iksnae/rise-and-code/book/chapter-07/activities/05-multiple-perspectives.md

 Breaking a complex task into smaller, achievable steps makes large projects manageable.
 This exercise teaches you to build solutions incrementally.

 ### Problem Statement
-Extend a basic todo list program with new features, adding one feature at a time and ensuring each works before moving to the next.
+Extend a basic todo list program with new features, adding one feature at a time.

 ### Base Program
 ```